makersacademy/bowling-challenge/README.md

 - I then played with scores in Excel to better understand how strikes and spares (especially sequential ones) worked.
 - I also played with http://www.bowlinggenius.com/ to model different scenarios and better understand the required logic
 - Started to write and pass tests for the basic game, i.e. with no strikes or spares.
 Created Frame and Game objects with their own properties.
+- Wrote a basic HTML interface so I could input the scores and see the results appear (felt that this would help with understanding what was happening / de-bugging later on)

 User stories:
 -----